jwharm/java-gi/website/docs/index.md

 | GtkSourceview | 5.9     |
 | WebkitGtk     | 2.41    |

-For these libraries, pre-built Java bindings are available from JitPack.io.
-Consult the [usage guide](usage.md) for more information.
+For these libraries, pre-built Java bindings are available from [Maven Central](https://central.sonatype.com/search?namespace=io.github.jwharm.javagi).

 ## API documentation

 Java-GI converts API documentation from GObject-Introspection to Javadoc.
 For the library bindings published by Java-GI, the complete Javadoc pages are available [online](https://jwharm.github.io/java-gi/javadoc).

-JAR files with the Javadoc and source code, to use offline in your IDE, are available from [JitPack.io](https://jitpack.io/#jwharm/java-gi/0.6.1).
+JAR files with the Javadoc and source code, to use offline in your IDE, are available from Maven Central.

 ## Example apps